 The course starts at the same spot and time as the 25K, but while those runners head straight up Elk Mountain, you’ll go up and behind it on the Elk Creek trail.
 You’ll rejoin the 25K course at the Kings aid station in the saddle between Elk and Kings mountains.
 Then it’s over to Kings summit, then down the Kings Mountain trail and east on the Wilson River trail, back toward the start.
 Now, you get to go up the Elk Mountain trail!
 From there, it is over to the saddle and onto to Kings summit and down King’s Mountain trail a second time before turning west on the Wilson River trail.
-Then all that’s left is to get to the finish at the Tillamook Forest Center.
+Then all that’s left is to get to the finish at the Smith Homestead.
 Click to view the interactive course map.

 There is 8,000′ of gain and 8,400′ of loss in this Mountain Marathon.